EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 Certification File
 ------------------

-Once you have saved the summary statistics you may then create the certification file, which is also submitted to the EPA.
+Once you have computed the summary statistics you may then create the certification file, which is also submitted to the EPA.

 .. code-block:: python

     certification_filepath = os.path.join(data_dir,
                                           "thermostat_example_certification.csv")
-    certification_to_csv(stats_df, certification_filepath)
+    # stats is the results from compute_summary_statistics above
+    certification_to_csv(stats, certification_filepath, product_id)

 Notes for Windows Users
 -----------------------